telerik/kendo-react-layout/README.md

     );
 ```

-For more examples and available configuration options, refer to the [Tabstrip documentation section](https://github.com/telerik/kendo-react-layout/blob/master/docs/tabstrip/index.md).
+For more examples and available configuration options, refer to the [Tabstrip documentation](https://github.com/telerik/kendo-react-layout/blob/master/docs/tabstrip/index.md).

-### Kendo UI PanelBar Component
+### Kendo UI PanelBar for React

 The PanelBar displays hierarchical data as multi-level, expandable content.
-It is designed as a stateless component - to store its state and configuration options, wrap it up in a high-order component.
+To store its state and configuration options, use a high-order component.

 ```html-preview
     //code